awwright/http-progress/draft-wright-http-resume-request.md

 ### "acknowledge" preference

-The "acknowledge" HTTP preference indicates the client would like to receive acknowledgement when the server has saved.
+The "acknowledge" HTTP preference indicates the client would like to receive periodic `100 Continue` responses with an `Acknowledge` header in acknowledgement of received data.

 ## Security Considerations